Master Daniel Tomizaki

 Although a lifelong practitioner of kung fu, he has played other sports, such as soccer, European handball, swimming, table tennis, track and field events, volleyball, basketball and gymnastics.
 His desire to improve himself, to be an “all around grand champion” in every area of his life and to be the best example for his students is always evident.

-Master Tomizaki is also active in the community, volunteering his time teaching in the local elementary and middle schools, PEP and Smart Start.
-Similar to “DARE”, it teaches making healthy choices regarding alcohol, tobacco and drugs.
+Master Tomizaki is also active in the community, having volunteered his time teaching in the local elementary and middle schools a program that teaches making healthy choices regarding alcohol, tobacco and drugs.

-Tomizaki started kung fu in 2000, after an attempted kidnapping by gunpoint.
-She has been training forms, weapons, sparring and shuai chiao.
+Steffani Tomizaki started kung fu in 2000, after an attempted kidnapping by gunpoint.
+She has been training forms, weapons, sparring, escrima, lion dance and shuai chiao.
 She started teaching kung fu in 2003.

 Steffani has competed locally and Nationally in the U.S – in San Franciso, Seattle, Dallas, Oakland and Concord, where she has won 20 1st place awards in forms and weapons and has been runner-up Grand Champion twice.
 She has been performing since 2002, demonstrating self-defense techniques, weapons, forms and shuai chiao.
 She’s also performed numerous times in Brazil.

-Steffani hold the rank of “Professor” with the International Traditional Kung Fu Association.
+Steffani hold the rank of “Sifu” with the International Traditional Kung Fu Association.

-Besides teaching kung fu, Steffani also teaches Tomizaki’s “Trim, Tone & Strengthen – class” – a great cardio and strengthening class to music.
+Besides teaching kung fu, Steffani teaches a Strengthening & Conditioning HIIT class” – a great cardio and strengthening class to music.
 She also teaches self-defense classes for women and girls.

 Prior to kung fu, Steffani was active in Taiko, dance and competitive soccer.

 Steffani is also very active in the community.
-She has been coaching youth soccer for over 10 years.
-She has also been volunteering her time for over 9 years in the local elementary, middle and high school, teaching PEP, Smart Start and Youth Educators.
-These are programs that helps educate our youth on making healthy decisions regarding alcohol, tobacco, drugs and refusal skills.
+She coached youth soccer for over 10 years and has volunteered her time for over 12 years in the local elementary, middle and high school, teaching programs that helps educate our youth on making healthy decisions regarding alcohol, tobacco, drugs and refusal skills.

 Steffani sees the numerous benefits achieved from the training at Tomizaki’s Champions Kung Fu; from increased concentration, better grades, self-confidence, self-control, respect, health, coordination and improvement in other sports & activities.

-Yas holds the rank of “Professor” with the International Traditional Kung Fu Association.
+Yas holds the rank of “Sifu” with the International Traditional Kung Fu Association.

 He started assisting classes in 2002, and became an Instructor in 2006.
 “Without my teacher’s knowledge, I would not be here today sharing my knowledge of Choy Lay Fut at Tomizaki’s Champions Kung Fu Institute.” – Yas.
 Yas also taught at the Martials Arts Club as CSU Sacramento.